aliemre1990/aet-gulp-ts-sass/README.md

 ## moduleConfiguration
 Module configurations.
 Keys will be each modules name.
 A modules name is determined by its folder name relative from module input directory.
 For example a module inside a folder '{process.cwd()}/{inputDirectories.modules}/moduleA/moduleAB and let module name seperator be '_' then module name will be 'moduleA_moduleAB'.
 Module in the root folder is named with value of 'rootModuleFileName' property.
 For configuring root module we will use this name as key.

-### module.substitutingModules
-If you want to use one module for multiple module paths use this property.
+* **substitutingModules:** If you want to use a module in place of other modules use this property.
 Its good at situations like using same page for adding and editing.

-### module.layoutModule
-It's used to set layoutModule for module explicitly.
+* **layoutModule:** It's used to set layoutModule for module explicitly.
 By default layout module is determined by matching the module path with layout module path.

-### module.markupTemplate
-Used to set modules markup template file explicitly.
+* **markupTemplate:** Used to set modules markup template file explicitly.
+By default value of default markup template property is used.

-### module.includeStandaloneStyles
-Used to determine which standalone styles will be added to the module.
+* **includeStandaloneStyles:** Used to determine which standalone styles will be added to the module.
+If this property set, only values in this property will be referenced.

-### module.includeVendorScripts
-If this property set only specified vendor scripts will be referenced by module.
+* **includeVendorScripts:** If this property set only specified vendor scripts will be referenced by module.

-### module.includeVendorStyles
-Same as includeVendorScripts
+* **includeVendorStyles:** Same as includeVendorScripts.

-### module.excludeStandaloneStyles
-If this property set, specified styles will be subtracted from all standalone styles and will be referenced.
+* **excludeStandaloneStyles:** If this property set, specified styles will be subtracted from all standalone styles and will be referenced.

-### module.excludeVendorScripts
-Same...

-### module.excludeVendorStyles
+* **excludeVendorScripts:** Same logic as exclude standalone styles
-Same...
+* **module.excludeVendorStyles:** Same...

 ## layoutModuleConfiguration
 Same as module configuration.